 There is a common misconception that chiggers are bugs that actually burrow under your skin and suck your blood.
-I grew up thinking this, but it’s not true.
+I grew up believing this falsehood.
 Chiggers are tiny little mites and they do not crawl into your skin.
 They have six little legs and live in grassy, weedy, or wooded areas.
 They’re kind of like miniature ticks.
 Chiggers also like to bite you and just hang on, but because of their size people generally end up killing them or brushing them off when they itch the bites.
 They don’t get a very filling meal when they feast on humans.
 They don’t suck your blood either.
 They inject you with their saliva, which liquefies your flesh, and then they suck it back up.
 Yum!
 If you’ve got chigger bites, you’ll be very itchy and have little red bumps or hives on your skin where you were bitten.
 Although it’ll go away in time, treatment will help alleviate itching and avoid infection.

 Treatment for Chigger Bites

 Chigger Bite Symptoms

 Protect yourself from getting chigger bites in the first place.
 Avoid areas that you know are infested with chiggers.
 If you’re determined to venture into their territory, cover your skin with pants, socks, and long sleeves.
 If you’re stubborn, or if it’s too hot to cover yourself, then at least wear bug spray.
 Wash and change your clothes as soon as you can after you leave infested areas.
 The little buggers will be all over them.